boldingd/EclipsePhaseContent/Locus.md

 > It turns out there's really only a few ways to coordinate an economy, *especially* if you also reject the idea of a state.
 > But you might want to wait a bit before you start declaring ideological victory.

-While members and co-ops have ex-cred balances, those don't actually determine what you can acquire; your current social score does that.
+While members and co-ops have ex-cred balances, those don't actually determine what you can acquire; your current social credit score does that.
 So, let's say I want to buy a piece of artwork that has a price of 80 ex-cred, but my current ex-cred balance is 5; what happens?
-Well, the seller probably looks at my social credit score; if they like my history, and if my score is good, I get the sculpture; my ex-cred balance gets debited, and theirs gets credited.
+Well, the seller probably looks at my social credit score, which includes my ex-cred balance and my social feedback history; if they like my history, and if my score is good, I get the sculpture; my ex-cred balance gets debited, and theirs gets credited.
-My ex-cred balance just goes negative, and that's that — having a negative ex-cred balance doesn't do anything on its own.
+To be clear, my ex-cred balance just goes negative; having a negative ex-cred balance doesn't do anything on its own.
-If want to buy another statue, I potentially can; they'll probably check my social score, and if they still like me, my ex-cred balance will just go *more* negative.
+If want to buy another statue, I potentially can; they'll probably check my social score, and if they still like me, I'll get another statue, and my ex-cred balance will just go *more* negative.
-My ex-cred balance doesn't determine what I can get, my social-credit score — my rep — does that.
+My ex-cred balance doesn't determine what I can and can't "afford," my social-credit score — my rep — does that.

 > **rategorytheory**: If it doesn't do anything, what's it *for*?
 >